 Service Description/Values SDI capture Enables video capture and encoding of SDI input from a DeckLink Micro Recorder device.
 GigE capture Enables video capture and encoding of input from a GigE Vision camera.
 NDI capture Enables video capture and encoding of input from a Network Device Interface (NDI) device.
 ST2110 captu re Enables video capture and encoding of ST2110 input from an SFP SDI to IP gateway device.
 Analog capt ure Enables video capture and encoding of Analog input from a V4L2 device.
 SSH Secure Shell, a network protocol that allows data to be exchanged using a secure channel between two networked devices.
 Webserver (Multi-NIC systems) Selects which network interfaces allow access to the Kraken Web and API interface.
-1. Hover over the Webserver row and click Configure.
-2. On the Webserver dialog, select "AII" or one or more of the available interfaces.
+Hover over the Webserver row and click Configure.
+On the Webserver dialog, select "All" or one or more of the available interfaces.
 Webserver Warning: Changing the interfaces used for the webserver could impact your access.
-Warning: These settings are not preserved across software updates and need to be reapplied.
-Interfaces A Note At least one network interface must always be enabled.
+Warning: Changing Network IP Address will impact your access.
+Warning: These settings are not preserved across software updates and need to be reappled.
+Interfaces Interfaces Interfaces Appty Note At least one network interface must always be enabled.